sharovatov/teamlead/blameless_responsibility_en.md

 - people must not be afraid to bring information
 - people need to be able to bring information

-Of course, the information they bring must be processed, but here I talk only on **the principal necessity of information flow**.

 **So**:
 - process change and adaptation is a prerequisite for the company being able to better survive market change.